-The first vines were in this area about 2,400 years ago by the planted.
-The Romans influenced winegrowing mainly in the area of Poetovium (Ptuj = Pettau).
-The wine author (23-79) mentioned viticulture in the karst area and described these wines as an elixir of life.
+The first vines were in this area about 2,400 years ago by the Celts planted.
+The Romans influenced the viticulture especially in the area of Poetovium (Ptuj = Pettau).
+The Roman wine author Pliny the Elder (23-79) mentioned viticulture in the karst area and described these wines as an elixir of life.
 During the migration of peoples viticulture came to a standstill again.
-But in the Middle Ages, the wines were highly valued at the courts of Imperial Vienna and Archiepiscopal Salzburg.
-The Austrian (1782-1859) owned a sample vineyard near Maribor (Marburg).
-Even today, the influence of the historical and long affiliation with Austria-Hungary can be felt.
-As in most countries, in the second half of the 19th century, large vineyards fell to the victim.
+But in the middle age the wines at the courts of imperial Wien and archiepiscopal Salzburg were much appreciated.
+The Austrian Archduke Johann (1782-1859) owned a sample vineyard near Maribor (Marburg).
+Even today, the influences of the historical and long affiliation with Austria-Hungary can be felt.
+As in most European countries, in the second half of the 19th century, large vineyards fell phylloxera to the victim.

 These are based as in Austria and Germany on the Mostgewicht of the grapes.
 The total quantity of the bottles produced or their number of liters must be stated on the label.
-The sweeteners are suho (dry), polsuho (semi-dry), polsladko (semisweet) and sladko (sweet).
-In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
-There are the following new names or quality levels (see also in detail under ):
+The sweetness levels are suho (dry), polsuho (semi-dry), polsladko (semisweet) and sladko (sweet).
+In August 2009, the EU wine market regulations became effective with fundamental changes to the wine names and quality levels.
+There are the following new names or quality levels (see also under quality system ):

 PGO (Priznano Geografsko Oznaka = recognized geographical name) : Wine made from fully ripe grapes, natural alcohol content.
-8.5% vol, maximum yield 120 h / ha, and required.
+8.5% vol, maximum yield 120 h / ha, sensory and analytical test required.

-ZGP (Zaščitenim Geografskim poreklom = protected geographical origin) : Use of and certain vineyards are prescribed, fully ripened grapes, natural alcohol content to.
-8.5% vol (9.5% vol in the CII), max.
-Maximum yield 80 hl / ha, sensory and analytical testing required, with official tasting at least 16.1 out of 20 points must be achieved.
+ZGP (Zaščitenim Geografskim poreklom = protected geographical origin) : Use of Quality wine-grape varieties and certain vineyards are prescribed, fully ripe grapes, natural alcohol content to.
+8.5% vol (9.5% vol in growing zone CII), max.
+Maximum yield 80 hl / ha, sensory and analytical testing required, during official tasting must.
+16.1 out of 20 points can be achieved.

-VV z ZGP (Vrhunsko Vino z Zaščitenim Geografskim Poreklom = top-grade wine, geogr.
-This corresponds analogously to a predicate wine.
-In addition to the basic criteria, the following strict conditions apply: Registered Weinlese , no and no additives allowed, none , At official tasting, at least 18.1 out of 20 points must be achieved.
-The additional designations or types of wine are:
+VV z ZGP (Vrhunsko Vino z Zaščitenim Geografskim Poreklom = top quality wine geogr.
+Herk.) : This corresponds analogously to a predicate wine.
+In addition to the basic criteria, the following conditions apply: Registered , no enrich and no additives allowed, none deacidification, At official tasting, at least 18.1 out of 20 points must be achieved.
+Additional designations / types of wine:

-(Priznano Tradicionalno Poimenovanje = recognized traditional name) : Wines produced according to traditional methods with protection of geographical origin.
-There are only four of them; these are Belokranjec.
-Cviček .
+PTP(Priznano Tradicionalno Poimenovanje = recognized traditional name) : Wines produced according to traditional methods with protection of geographical origin.
+There are only four of them; these are Belokranjec. cviček.
 Kras Teran and Metliska Crnina,